RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

     - v2: '!include ./v2/mkdocs.yml'
 ```

-Standalone repos for documentation not related to a codebase or component should still be moddeled in Roadie Backstage
+Standalone repos for documentation not related to a codebase or component should still be modeled in Roadie Backstage
 with a catalog-info.yaml file.
 The entity can be described with a kind of `Component` and

 ```yaml